kleeadrian/example-actions-eks-fargate/README.md

-# Example GitHub Actions workflow to deploy to Amazon EKS on Fargate
+# Example GitHub Actions workflow to deploy to Amazon EKS on Fargate-test

 An example workflow that uses [GitHub Actions](https://help.github.com/en/categories/automating-your-workflow-with-github-actions) to build [a static website](app/site/) into a container image tagged with the git sha, push that image to Amazon Elastic Container Registry, and deploy to Amazon EKS on using a simple Kubernetes Deployment and Service yaml with the image tag injected by Kustomize.
 An Ingress will create the needed ALB.